lepperm/Learning-Log/_posts/journal/2021/05/2021-05-02-wordpress-progress-for-silver-is-gold.md

 Next up was determining which site builder engine to go with.
 I had played around with Elementor a little before resetting, and while it seemed powerful, much of it was again locked behind a paywall.
 Gutenberg, on the other hand, looks to be the "native" option.
 While reading up on comparisons, multiple articles claimed it was quicker, lighter, and full-featured, and that there were many free options for extending the functionality.

-Honestly, if I had one core takeaway from using Wordpress so far, it's "bring a budget."
+Honestly, if I had one core takeaway from using WordPress so far, it's "bring a budget."
 It seems that you can't type anything in the plugin search bar without tripping over $40 yearly subscription plugins!

-This makes sense - Wordpress seems like a great platform to develop fully-featured sites that can be run by people who won't have to write a line of code, and that's opening up the consumer market drastically.
+This makes sense - WordPress seems like a great platform to develop fully-featured sites that can be run by people who won't have to write a line of code, and that's opening up the consumer market drastically.
 Once you're familiar with plugins in the ecosystem, I could see being able to launch a site that could generate revenue comfortably in a single day.
 That'd make plugins a prime area for developers to try and get a cut of that business, and with so many paid plugins already on the market, ther be little need to justify charging for them.
 But I digress!

 This time around, I grabbed the Neve theme, as it looks like it has a decent selection of themes that are available for multiple site builder plugins.
 Ideally, this would mean that maybe it'd be easier to switch things up in the future, if needed.
 WP Job Manager will be the underlying engine for the job board again, as the free offering seems to be enough to get something that can show the general functionality, and expandability and support seems to be solid (although the plugins add up extremely quickly - at least $100 to start generating revenue).